adnanali17official/react-table-lite/README.md

 # React Table Lite

-A lightweight easy to use and easily customizable React Component for rendering a table.
+A lightweight easy to use and easily customizable React Component for rendering a table with minimal code.

 ### Features: